-• Assistant Professor, Chemistry, TCNJ
+• Associate Professor, Chemistry, TCNJ

 • Postdoctoral Scholar, Bioinorganic Chemistry, Caltech